FunnyClowns/WhatsAppConverterGame/README.md

 # WhatsApp Converter Game

 A Game that converts WhatsApp Chat to Dialog looking Game with 2 Pixelize Characters.
 It reads WhatsApp Chat via .txt file not from API.
-Only works

 ![Quick Photo of the game](https://github.com/user-attachments/assets/76b1fea5-6142-4290-979d-088a4d575bfd)